Music Conservatory

 The Music Conservatory was founded in 1867 as the Chicago Musical College, a conservatory whose primary focus was the intensive and rigorous training of young men and women preparing for careers as professional musicians.
 In 1954, the Chicago Musical College became part of Roosevelt University, enhancing this tradition by adding the multifaceted educational opportunities afforded by a major university.
 In 1997, the Chicago Musical College joined with the university's theatre program to become the College of the Performing Arts.
 In 2000, it was renamed The Music Conservatory of Chicago College of Performing Arts.
 Roosevelt University is accredited by the National Association of Schools of Music (NASM), of which it is a founding member.

 The Music Conservatory is led by a Chair, and organized into program areas coordinated by directors.
-Curricula with a major in performance (piano, string, wind, brass, or percussion instruments, orchestral studies, voice, classical guitar, multiple woodwinds, and collaborative piano), and Suzuki pedagogy/performance lead to the degree of Master of Music.
-Students may augment the major course of study and pursue areas of special interest by adding a Concentration in Arts Administration or Musicology/Music Theory.
+Curricula with a major in performance (piano, string, wind, brass, or percussion instruments, orchestral studies, voice, classical guitar, multiple woodwinds, and collaborative piano) lead to the degree of Master of Music.
+Students may augment the major course of study and pursue areas of special interest by adding a Concentration in Arts Administration or Musicology/Music Theory, or a Diploma in Suzuki Pedagogy.
 The College also offers post-baccalaureate diplomas in performance, orchestral studies, Suzuki pedagogy, and opera.
 A high standard of achievement has been set for all curricula.

 For information on the baccalaureate programs, consult the university’s undergraduate catalog.